abhishekbhardwaj/react-url-query-parameter-store/readme.md

  * - `scroll` is defaulted to `true` by the Router if not passed
  * - `useExistingParams` is defaulted to false - Merge with existing query params (not next router standard).
  */
-setSearch(VALUE, { ...routerPushOptions, ...ANYTHING THAT YOU MAY WANT TO OVERRIDE... });
+setSearch(VALUE, { ...routerOptions, ...ANYTHING THAT YOU MAY WANT TO OVERRIDE... });

 setSearchParams(
     {
         sortBy: ["name", "desc", Math.random().toString()],
     },
     {
-        ...routerPushOptions,
+        ...routerOptions,
         ...ANYTHING THAT YOU MAY WANT TO OVERRIDE...
     }
 );